pcafrica/hpc_for_data_science_2023-2024/practical/01/01-package.md

    - Push tags with `git push --tags`.

 2. **Publish on Test PyPI**:
-   - Configure a proper `setup.py` file for distribution.
+   - Configure a proper `pyproject.toml` file for distribution.
    - Run `python -m twine upload --repository testpypi dist/*` to upload the package.